Building a Strong Remote Work Culture Through Communication and Collaboration

 Video-Conferencing Applications

-As has been mentioned, facilitating communication is key to the creation of a strong remote work culture, so video-conferencing applications are indispensable in a remote work environment.
+As has been mentioned, facilitating remote communication is key to the creation of a strong remote work culture, so video-conferencing applications are indispensable in a remote work environment.

 Project Management Tools